Hazin Qadri

 Bashir Ahmad (9 April 1926 - 19 March 1991), known as Hazin Qadri, was a Punjabi film song lyricist and film screenwriter from Pakistan.

 Early life

 Qadri was born Bashir Ahmad in a small village 'Raja Tamoli' near Gujranwala, British India on 9 April 1926.
 He could not complete his education beyond the elementary or primary school due to poverty.
 As a young man, he was eager to get an opportunity to try his luck in the then newly established Pakistani film industry after 1947.
-After two years of struggle, he was given a chance to write his first film song by the veteran film producer and director Anwar Kamal Pasha for his upcoming film Do Ansoo (1950).
-The film turned out to be a 'hit film'.
+After two years of struggle, he was given a chance to write his first film song by the veteran film producer and director Anwar Kamal Pasha for his upcoming film Do Ansoo (1950), which turned out to be a commercial hit.

 Career

-Qadri's second film was Nath (1952) in which he wrote all the film songs, film script, story and dialogue.
-This film did not have any commercial success.
+Qadri's second film was Nath (1952), for which he wrote all the songs, script, story and dialogue.
+This film did not achieve commercial success.

 Then his second hit breakthrough film song came in Pattan (1955 film):